rtcidle

 suspension to end are specified in the BIOS configuration.

-be incompatible with each other: if they are both present,
+each other: if they are both present, the computer may enter

-the computer may enter sleep state but not wake up at the
+sleep state but not wake up at the right time; note that the rtc

 - Some computers may enter sleep state but then come out